hovikhovakimyan/Hamazon/README.md

 # FoodOrd
- Food ordering application using angular
+ Food ordering application using angular and .NET core